I believe that when middle managers master management, the resulting breakthroughs are profound and sustainable.

 In this session, I’m going to show you how you can increase your productivity per lender by 30-40% or more within 12 months by restructuring your lending department.

-If you think your team is kicking butt and taking names in securing quality loans at premium pricing, and you’re sure it’s because of your team’s execution of a predictable success system and not driven by the competition’s recent mistakes or the economy, you have a great foundation in place.
+If you think your team is kicking butt and taking names in securing quality loans at premium pricing.
+You’re sure it’s because of your team’s execution of a predictable success system and not driven by the competition’s recent mistakes or the economy, you have a great foundation in place.
+You’ll love this series because it will show you how to get even more traction within weeks.

 Most banks focus on what they should do.
 That’s a good thing.
 But too few seriously evaluate what they are currently doing that has to stop.
 Awareness of the common characteristics of low-performing banks can keep you from falling victim to any of these practices before you join the group.